Battle of Saint-Denis (1567): Fighting continues and the war ends

 On 14 November Conde withdrew from Saint Denis.
 Conscious of his critical position, but granted breathing room by the death of his opposing commander, he sought to make his way to link up with the forces under John Casimir.
-He travelled first to Melun in the south, where he linked up with the forces under La Rochefoucauld.
+He travelled first to Melun in the south, where he linked up with the forces under François III de La Rochefoucauld.
 This accomplished he headed towards Troyes, pursued by an army under Duke of Nevers where John Casimir's forces were, the young Henry I, Duke of Guise in Champagne failing to stop the link up.
-The royal army was now under the command of the king's brother, the Duke of Anjou, who was made Lieutenant-General of the army, with Charles de Cossé, and the Duke of Montpensier as his deputies.
+The royal army was now under the command of the king's brother, the Henry III of France, Duke of Anjou, who was made Lieutenant-General of the army, with Charles de Cossé, Count of Brissac, and the Louis, Duke of Montpensier as his deputies.
 He narrowly missed a chance to bring the Huguenots to battle at Notre-Dame-d'Épine.

-Condé now completed the final consolidation of his army with the addition of forces of the Viscounts of Quercy and Rouergue who were fresh off relieving the weak royal siege of Orléans.
+Condé now completed the final consolidation of his army with the addition of forces of the Viscounts of Quercy and Rouergue, who were fresh off relieving the weak royal siege of Orléans.
 Together the army resolved to siege and sack Chartres.
 The siege would go poorly for the Huguenots, with the defenders reinforced at the last minute to such a degree as making their numbers fairly insufficient, especially when combined with the poor placement of the limited cannons Condé now possessed.
 The war would however be concluded by a truce and then peace, declared on 13 March.